OnlyFans Taxes 2026: The Creator's Guide to Keeping More of What You Earn

 Your OnlyFans income is added to any other income you earn and taxed according to IRS brackets.
 For a single filer in 2026, the approximate rates are:

 You can confirm current brackets at irs.gov.
-The number most creators don’t realize is that your taxable income — after deductions — is often significantly lower than your gross earnings.
+The important number most creators don’t realize: your taxable income — after deductions — is often significantly lower than your gross earnings.

 Self-Employment Tax

-At first the self-employment tax feels like a surprise.
-Later, you realize it’s just a number you plan for.
-On top of income tax, you owe SE tax of 15.3% on your net self-employment earnings.
+On top of income tax, you owe self-employment tax of 15.3% on your net self-employment earnings.
 This covers Social Security (12.4%) and Medicare (2.9%).
-The relief: you can deduct half of your SE tax from your adjusted gross income.
-This is one of the system’s built-in advantages for self-employed creators.
+The built-in advantage: you can deduct half of your SE tax from your adjusted gross income.
+This is one of the system’s genuine rewards for self-employed creators.

 Total Tax Burden